cabloy/zova/cabloy-docs/cabloy-pro/resources/articles/ioc-cross-module.md

 The front and back ends of the Cabloy-Pro5 full-stack framework adopt a modular system.
 A Cabloy-Pro5 project consists of multiple business modules.
 Each business module can contain resources related to its own business, such as: Service service, Config configuration, international language resources, Error exception, middleware, scheduled tasks, message queue, System startup items, etc.

-Here, we create a new business module `test-work` and access the resources provided by `test-home` in `test-work`
+Here, we create a new business module `test-work` and access the resources provided by `a-demo` in `test-work`

 ## 1. Create a Business Module